Last Updated 03-26-2020 2:56 pm

 Just as I would refer to you by using a personalized name, “Steve” for instance, and maybe even addressing you by alternative intimate names like “junior,” or “brother.”
 I wouldn’t refer to you as an impersonal objectified conglomerate of biological process (which you are but yet so much more!)
 It is the Indigenous way to personify and acknowledge in a warm, personal way what western (linear) worldviews would just coldly and distantly relegate to scientific concepts and processes.
 These “Gods”/ Deities can be considered personifications of profound processes (technically i could be considered a profound process too..hmm) of the infinite universe and creation.
 In my simplifying I would refer to them as cosmic relatives but it is also understandable how some would refer to them by the loaded word “Gods”.

 From a practical stance I mostly use the name Ometeotl when I am praying (evoking a vision) or have put words or a query out to the “Great Mystery.”
 I also interchangeably use the names mentioned earlier.
 Being that the dominant nation of my family is P’urhepecha from Michoacan I may also use the sacred name Kuricueri (coo-di-ka-we-di).
-You will find that there are other “Creator” aspect names with different particular focuses and nuances.
+You will find that there are other “Creator/Creation” aspect names with different and particular nuances.

 From my experience, relatives in Native circles will evoke the sacred name Ometeotl as an affirmation.
 Example, I might hear an elder speak some wisdom that resonates with me and will nod in agreement and say “Ometeotl” to align myself with the words or vision that have been put into motion.